Language selection

 • be proficient in English, and French if the position is bilingual

-• type 40 words per minute
+• type 40 net words per minute

 • have successfully completed a Canadian police call-taking and dispatching training program